Service Design is the Luxury Brands' New Battleground

 Tailored approach to designing client experiences

-To stay relevant and maintain their status luxury brands need to carefully rethink what and how they deliver value to their clients, especially considering the rise of the millennial consumer purchasing power and how new emerging technologies redefine the perception of luxury and exclusivity.
+To stay relevant and maintain their status luxury brands need to carefully rethink how they deliver value to their clients, especially considering the rise of the millennial consumer purchasing power and how new emerging technologies redefine the perception of luxury and exclusivity.
 Luxury has long been associated with high price and sense of exclusivity: high-end well crafted products, high-tech, haute-couture, exotic holidays, concierge services available to limited few.

 Now thanks to enabling technologies, global transportation, availability of information via internet, a mass consumer could easily access many of those goods and services.
 Personal drives can be booked via simple mobile apps, luxury property and even castles could be rented for your weekend getaway on Airbnb and other intermediate services, airline promotions for business class tickets are advertised to mass consumer on 3rd party travel search websites like Kayak or Skyscanner, and for financial services everything is moving to digital and online, regardless if you are a mass or affluent client.
-What was once innovative and exclusive becomes ordinary very quickly.
+What was once innovative and exclusive very quickly becomes ordinary.

 Most of legacy luxury brands are struggling to successfully create and deliver services that go beyond the core value – their traditional product.
 By being slow to react, luxury brands are challenged by new startups and tech champions who are faster to innovate and respond to evolving client expectations.